codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 (In the future, I might use [a discriminated union](https://codeconscious.github.io/2024/07/30/csharp-type-unions-proposal.html) instead.)

 Users can enter inputs of any combination at once.
-When the user submits their inputs, the program determines the category of each input and places the results in a collection of `CategorizedInput`s:
+When the user submits their inputs, the program determines the `InputCategory` of each input and places the results in a collection of `CategorizedInput`s:

 ```cs
 internal record CategorizedInput(string Text, InputCategory Category);